 References A. Learn the Basics of Coding.
 Allowing remote access to your home computer is not the best advice, especially for someone new to programming and security.

 However, we all do it.
 Just be aware that you are risking all the data and probably all the other systems on your home network in doing this.
 Secure web programming is hard, really hard.
 If you are writing code for your own internal use, working code is the goal.
 When you write code for others, it needs to work with strange inputs.
 Possibly the most important item to learn is that just because something works, that doesn't mean it is correct or secure.
 End User Programming If you are on MS-Windows and want to make your PC do things, check out PowerShell programming.
 If you are on Linux or OSX, check out bash programming.
-Power User Programming.
+Power User Programming If you want to create cross-platform programs that can have GUIs and aren't CPU intensive, while learning simple and advanced programming techniques, check out Python.
+Web programming requires a multitude of skills.
 Scientist creates lifelike cells out of metal.

 Scientists trying to create artificial life generally work under the assumption that life must be carbon-based, but what if a living thing could be made from another element?